 The quality of your artificial grass relies on the quality of your base.
 This is because the base for artificial grass acts as drainage.
 Even top synthetic grass won’t last long in a poor sub-base.
 The best base for turf is one that can absorb and drain water from the surface!

 If your artificial grass does not drain well, water will build on the surface.
 This can lead to mold, mildew, and in the worst cases: accidents.
 Spores and bacteria could grow on your turf.
-The turf’s mat is designed to let water freely pass to the base with no problems.
+The turf’s backing is designed with multiple drainage holes to let water freely pass to the base with no problems.
 But if it doesn’t lead to a drain or canal or waterway, your lawn could look like one big puddle.

 Avoid this by carefully planning your drainage before artificial grass installation.
 Ensure that rainwater and other liquids (like dog pee) have somewhere to go.
 Otherwise, fluids will stay on your lawn and breed insects, weeds, other unwanted visitors, and will surely be a pain to deal with later on.
-Not to mention, it can cause artificial turf wrinkles.
+Not to mention, it can cause wrinkles in your turf over time.

 Before you install your sub-base, you first have to prepare the area.
 This contains a recap of area preparation.
-Just to make sure you’ve gone through everything.
+Preparation is key!.

 Ground preparation before installing the base material for artificial turf on soil/dirt surfaces: